Hani and Sheh Mureed: Story

-One day, when Mir Chakar and Sheh Murid were returning from a day of hunting, they stopped at the town where their fiancées lived.
-Since a Muslim Balochistani Baloch woman traditionally never appears before her betrothed before the wedding, Mir Chakar and Sheh Murid decide to visit each other's fiancées.
-Sheh Murid went to Mir Chakar's fiancée, who brought him clean water in a silver bowl.
+One day, when Mir Chakar and Sheh Murid were returning from a day of hunting, they stopped at the town where their fiancés lived.
+Since a Muslim Baloch woman traditionally never appears before her betrothed before the wedding, Mir Chakar and Sheh Murid decide to visit each other's fiancés.
+Sheh Murid went to Mir Chakar's fiancé, who brought him clean water in a silver bowl.
 Murid, dying of thirst, drank the entire bowl in a single gulp and became sick.

 However, when Mir Chakar went to Hani, Sheh Murid's fiancée, she brought him clean water in a silver bowl in which she has placed dwarf palm leaf, properly washed.
 The chief was surprised by the pieces of straw, but he drank the water with care in order to avoid swallowing the straw.
 When he departed he found Murid vomiting and sick.
 Murid told him that the water had made him ill because he drank a lot of water on an empty stomach.
 Now Mir Chakar realized that Hani had acted wisely by putting pieces of straw in the water.